-- Make a list of all medications, vitamins or supplements that you're taking, including dosages.
+- Make a list of all medicines, vitamins or supplements that you're taking, including dosages.

-- Take a family member or friend along, to help you remember all the information provided during an appointment.
-Also, because you may not be aware of everything that happens when you're having a seizure, your doctor may want to ask questions of someone who was a witness.
+- Take a family member or friend along to help you remember all the information provided during an appointment.
+Because you may not be aware of everything that happens when you're having a seizure, someone who was a witness can provide helpful information.

-For seizures, some basic questions to ask your doctor include:
+For seizures, some basic questions to ask your health care professional include: